 Socializing in the virtual world can represent a distance from the real world, an escape to an idyllic, no-responsibility world that offers enticing opportunities as well as risky situations.
 The combination of impulsiveness, tendency to overestimate their digital skills and poorly developed decision-making abilities makes adolescents the population that is most exposed to online risks (Steijn et al, 2016; Velki et al., 2017).
 Research has shown that adolescents have the lowest security awareness and are exposed to the greatest online security risks; secondary school students, compared to adults, more often disclose their e-mail address and passwords, disclose or borrow personal data, and consider certain risky online activities safe (Steijn et al., 2016; Velki et al., 2017).
-According to Livingstone & Stoilova (2021) online risks arise when an adolescent engages with and/or is exposed to potentially harmful content; experiences and/or is targeted by potentially harmful contact.
+According to Livingstone & Stoilova (2021) online risks arise when an adolescent engages with and/or is exposed to potentially harmful content; experiences and/or is targeted by potentially harmful contact; witnesses, participates in and/or is a victim of potentially harmful conduct; and is exploited by potentially harmful contract.
 Their classification also distinguishes between aggressive, sexual and value risk.
 Content risk includes pro-anorexia, self-harm, suicide and race hatred content.
 Contact risk includes sexting or online communication with potentially harmful adult strangers.
 Conduct risk happens when a child is engaged in online bullying, harassment etc. Contract risk implies being tricked into buying fake or illegal goods and having credit card or personal information hacked (Livingtone & Stoilova, 2021).